 The Flamstead Heritage project was set up to save our beautiful 12th century village church from closure.
-Damp and deathwatch beetle have affected the roof timbers because the windows and walls are not weatherproof.
+Damp and deathwatch beetle had affected the roof timbers because the windows and walls were not weatherproof.
 Temporary repairs had to be made while we secured the funding to replace the outer roof, fix the timbers and restore the leaking windows.
 This essential work has now been completed thanks to support from the National Lottery Heritage Fund, other funds and trusts, and local people and organisations.
 This website tells the story of our campaign to save St Leonard’s…

 First, we needed to find out how serious things were.
 Using a birdcage scaffold, the architects, structural engineer, wood rot specialist and quantity surveyor were able to get up close to the medieval timbers.
 This gave a fascinating glimpse of the way the roof is put together, and enabled a detailed “resistograph” survey to be done.
 By measuring the resistance of each rafter and beam to a small drill, the survey identified which timbers had been most damaged by rot and beetle, and enabled a plan for repair and restoration to be drawn up.

 To make sure the roof stayed safe while we raised funds, temporary supports were added to help better transfer the weight of the damaged spine of the roof and the weakened rafters onto the massive cross-beams as shown.

 The spine timbers had been weakened by deathwatch beetle, and the ends of many of the rafters had been completely eaten away.
 The 1962 outer copper roof was also end-of-life and letting in water.

 With the funding raised, we have been able to repair the timbers, replace the outer roof, and remove cement around the rafter ends so they can breathe.
 This was a major restoration project.